The Special Needs Gang Comic Strip

-The comic will be run weekly on VHIconnect.org and will be syndicated to newspapers across the United States.
+The comic will be run weekly and syndicated to newspapers across the United States.
 "The Special Needs Gang" is the first comic strip to have lead characters with developmental disabilities.

-Apol, Enrique, Esteban, Randy, Blake, Calvin and Marilyn bring to the readers an array of personalities and disabilities, including autism, cerebral palsy, cognitive and physical disabilities.
-However, like anyone else, they can be serious or silly, angry or philosophical about life, friends, disabilities and service programs.
+Apol, Enrique, Esteban, Randy, Blake, Calvin, and Marilyn bring to the readers an array of personalities and disabilities, including autism, cerebral palsy, and cognitive and physical disabilities.
+However, like anyone else, they can be serious or silly, angry or philosophical about life, friends, disabilities, and service programs.
 They often provide a unique perspective on life.
-As viewed from the eyes of a person with a disability, the world can look very different, and sometimes very challenging.
+As viewed from the eyes of a person with a disability, the world can look very different and sometimes challenging.

 To the rescue is the Care Team, an eclectic group of individuals that provide educational services, therapy, and other supports to The Special Needs Gang.
-This compassionate group of professionals work diligently to maximize the quality of life of those they serve.
-On any given day, they are capable of working miracles, but at times they unintentionally make life more difficult for the members of the ' gang'.
+This compassionate group of professionals works diligently to maximize the quality of life of those they serve.
+On any given day, they can work miracles, but at times they unintentionally make life more difficult for the' gang members.'
 Their intentions are good, but the outcomes can be surprising!
 In the end, things work out, with a lesson or two for everyone involved.

 "The VHIconnect website is quite impressive." says Georgia Yerby, mother of a special needs child and former president of a California advocacy organization.
 "The comic strip will make it even more interesting and enjoyable."

-The Special Needs Gang creative team is made up of Steve Johnson and June Lim, both strong advocates for persons with disabilities.
-Steve, a former tech industry executive, has worked and volunteered with special needs individuals for over 12 years, and has a number of innovations and awards to his credit.
-More information about the creative team, the comic strip, and the social network for the special needs community can be found at the VHIconnect website at www.VHIconnect.org, then click on the About VHI - History menu tab.
+The Special Needs Gang creative team comprises Steve Johnson and June Lim, both strong advocates for persons with disabilities.
+Steve, a former tech industry executive, has worked and volunteered with special needs individuals for over 12 years and has several innovations and awards to his credit.
+More information about the creative team, the comic strip, and the social network for the special needs community can be found at the VHIconnect website.

 Vast Horizons, a California nonprofit based in Silicon Valley, has a history of developing innovative service models for persons with special needs.
-Our latest innovation, a social networking and news website, connects families, caregivers, educators, and healthcare professionals to information, resources, and each other.
-For further information, please contact us at (877) 875-2594.
+Their latest innovation, social networking and news website, connects families, caregivers, educators, and healthcare professionals to information, resources, and each other.